 If the injured person was extremely careless or disregarded warning signs, they may be found partially liable, reducing their award.
 Minnesota is a “comparative fault” or comparative negligence state, allowing both plaintiff and defendants to share blame for an accident.
 For example, if a case is worth $50,000, but the injured person is 50% at fault for the fall, they will recover $25,000.
 If you are over 50% responsible, you will have no claim.

 Insurance companies will often argue that the danger was known or obvious, so they do not owe anything.
 They will try very hard to push the blame onto you so they can minimize or deny your claim.
 The slip and fall attorneys at Tyroler Leonard Injury Law will fight back to secure the settlement you deserve.

 Damage Awards Our Slip and Fall Injury Lawyers May Help You Recover

-In Minnesota, as in all personal injury cases, our slip and fall injury lawyer may be able to win compensation that covers both your economic or monetary losses and your noneconomic damages that do not have a specific dollar value.
+Our slip and fall injury lawyers may be able to win the compensation that covers both your economic or monetary losses and your non-economic damages that do not have a specific dollar value.